hoangquangtung7019996-boop/GVP/README.md

 - Bedtime rituals where other siblings are in the same room

 **Special considerations:**
 - Maternal display dynamics differ from paternal.
-The cultural assumption that mothers touching children’s bodies is inherently innocent provides additional cover.
+The cultural assumption that mothers touching 'little one'ren’s bodies is inherently innocent provides additional cover.
 Witnesses may not register what they’re seeing as abuse because “that’s just how mom is.”
 - The father’s non‑intervention must be specifically motivated.
-He may be emotionally absent, dominated by the mother, convinced by her frame, or relieved that her attention is on the child rather than making demands of him.
+He may be emotionally absent, dominated by the mother, convinced by her frame, or relieved that her attention is on the 'little one' rather than making demands of him.
 - At least 1 entry should show a father who has been convinced that this is “women’s business” he shouldn’t interfere with.
 - At least 1 entry should show siblings who compete to NOT be the one mom selects for “special time” — the display creates a climate of fear/avoidance rather than normalisation.
 - The mother’s frame may position the display itself as educational: “your sisters need to learn too, watching is how girls learn.”